Alcohol & Christianity

 People seeking loopholes are not loving God, they are loving themselves and looking for ways to retain control over their lives, rather than surrendering to His benevolent rule.

-I don’t occasionally imbibe alcohol because I believe Jesus turned water into alcoholic wine at Cana and that gives me a legal loophole.
-I do so because I like the taste of margaritas.
+I don’t occasionally imbibe alcohol because I believe Jesus turned water into alcoholic wine at Cana thus giving me a legal loophole.
+I do so because I really like margaritas.
 I am permitted this because I am free in Christ to do so until and unless the Holy Spirit tells me otherwise.
 If He cautions me to abstain in certain situations (and He has), I obey Him.
 If I am ministering to one or more alcoholics, I do not flaunt my freedom in their faces, causing them to stumble.
-I ensure that I never drive impaired because I never allow myself to become impaired regardless of whether I’m going to drive or not.
+I ensure that I never drive while impaired because I never allow myself to become impaired in the first place, regardless of whether I’m going to drive or not.
 If at some future time He commands me to abstain permanently, I will obey Him.

 On the other hand, some folks have never drunk a drop of alcohol in their entire lives.
 That is their conviction and their freedom in Christ to choose that course.
 I applaud their commitment to that decision.